TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-08-14-how-to-apply-nette-coding-standard-in-your-project.md

 ### 1. As a Composer Project

-Nette packages require this approach, because NCS depends on many Nette packages. **NCS has to be installed to standalone directory**, so changing the Nette code by NCS doesn't break NCS.
+Nette packages require this approach, because NCS depends on many Nette packages. **NCS should be installed to standalone directory**, so changing the Nette code by NCS doesn't break NCS.
 Same case as for [PHPStan](https://github.com/phpstan/phpstan).

 The easiest way is to setup `.travis.yml`: